ThembinkosiThemba/tasks/README.md

 - `Cmd/Ctrl + M`: Create meeting note
 - `Cmd/Ctrl + 1-4`: Navigate between views (Tasks, Daily, Stats, Notes)

-## How It Works

-### Authentication

-The application uses Convex Auth for secure user authentication.
-Each user's data is completely isolated, and all database queries are filtered by user ID to ensure privacy.

-### Real-Time Synchronization

-Built on Convex, the application provides real-time updates across all connected clients.
-When you update a task on one device, the change immediately appears on all other devices without requiring a refresh.

-### Background Processing

-The cron job system runs server-side tasks on a schedule:

-- **Threshold Checking**: Every minute, the system evaluates all open tasks against their thresholds
-- **Notification Creation**: Automatically generates notifications for overdue or at-risk tasks
-- **Deduplication**: Ensures users don't receive multiple notifications for the same issue

 ## Installation

 1. Clone the repository: